melvynator/ELK_twitter/README.md

 ## Requirements

+For the pipeline to work, you need a Twitter developer account, which you can obtain here: https://dev.twitter.com/resources/signup

+### Linux users

 This guide assumes that you have already installed [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html), [Logstash](https://www.elastic.co/guide/en/logstash/current/installing-logstash.html) and [Kibana](https://www.elastic.co/guide/en/kibana/current/install.html).
 All three need to be installed properly in order to use this pipeline.

 Once having installed ELK, here are some instructions to configure Elasticsearch to start automatically when the system boots up.